elanatframework/Code_behind/doc/new_features_on_new_versions.md

  - Added FoundPage attribute to detect page execution
  - Improved detection of closed brackets related to server codes, after apostrophes
  - Added PageLoad method to Controller abstract class
+ - Added new feature section for better route control
  - And a series of minor changes and improvements